shapiromatron/bmds-server/docs/deploying.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 - Python_
-    - v3.5.2 or higher
+    - v3.6.2 or higher
     - Run as an administrator
-        - Don't install in default location (in a user's home), use custom location, ``C:\Python35``
+        - Don't install in default location (in a user's home), use custom location, ``C:\Python36``
         - install launcher for  all users, add to PATH
+        - make sure to install `tcl/tk tkinter` option
-    - Enable python to be used (run terminal as administrator):
+    - Enable python to be used (run Powershell as administrator):
         ``Set-ExecutionPolicy Unrestricted``
     - Download `pywin32`_ library (we will install later in a virtual environment)
     - Download `numpy+MKL`_ and `scipy`_ library (we can't pip-install directly)